JHU-PL-Lab/www-pl2/lecture/more-fp.md

 let concatenate lst = List.fold_right (^) lst ""
 ```

-* Actually writing out ```summate``` as a recursive function isn't going to save many lines, but it gets the code on a "higher level" so is often good practice.
+* Actually writing out ```summate``` as a recursive function isn't going to be much longer, but it gets the code on a "higher level" so is often good practice.
-* It is similar in spirit to dot product in linear algebra: define things in terms of higher-level math operations, don't re-define from scratch.
+* Analogy with e.g. dot product in linear algebra: define things in terms of higher-level math operations, don't re-define from scratch.

 ##### Fold left